mbtproject/mbt/README.md

 could be developed independently of its consumers.
 However, all consumers gets automatically built whenever the shared library is modified.

-Another situation could be where one module is a single page web app and the other module is the back-end API and the host application of that.
-It's a prevalent model to develop such modules in different programming languages and usually host app build contains the steps to pack the web app into the deployment package.
-Using the dependency feature, host module could depend on the client app module so that anytime the web app changes the host module is also built.

 ### File Dependencies
-File dependencies are useful in situations where a module should be built when a file stored outside the module directory is modified.
+File dependencies are useful in situations where a module should be built when a file(s) stored outside the module directory is modified.
 As an example, a build script that is used to build multiple modules could define a file dependency in order to trigger the build whenever there's a change in build.